SemTalkOnline/SemTalkOnline/Repository.md

 ## Setting up a Repository

 **Repositories** can be hosted in either Microsoft Sharepoint or in a MongoDB database.
-Different steps are required for each **Repository** location.
+Different steps are required for each **Repository** type.
 If semtalkonline.semtalk.com is used, a **Repository** is already integrated and the setup steps are not needed.

-### Setting up a Repository in SharePoint for SemTalk Online in Microsoft365
+### Setting up a SharePoint Repository for SemTalk Online in Microsoft365

-A Repository for the Microsoft365 environment is stored on a SharePoint site that comes with Microsoft Teams and SharePoint.
+Microsoft365 Repositories are stored in a SharePoint site that is integrated with Microsoft Teams and SharePoint.

-To set up a new Repository a user with admin rights needs to use SemTalk Online functionality to create aforementioned lists on an existing SharePoint site.
+Users must have Administrator privileges to set up a new Repository, along with SemTalk Online functionality, to be able to create SharePoint Lists on existing SharePoint sites.

-Open SemTalk Options --> Microsoft365 --> Button "Create Repository"
+Open SemTalkOnline **Settings - Microsoft365 - Create Repository**
 ![Create Repository](images/repository/createrepository.png)

-A new panel opens, which shows all lists that will be created on a selected site.
-The user needs to select a Teams site/Sharepoint site and afterwards click the "M365 Export" button.
-SemTalk Online will create all lists an the choosen site.
-This concludes the setup process for Repositries in Microsoft365.
+A panel will open that shows the SharePoint Lists that will be created on the selected site.
+Select the **Sharepoint Document Site / Teams** from the available pull-down list of SharePoint sites, and then selelct **Create Repository**.
+SemTalk Online will create all of the Lists on the choosen site.
+SemTalkOnline Repository is then integrated into Microsoft365.
+Users will login to SemTalkOnline using their Microsoft365 account.

 ![Create Repository Panel](images/repository/createrepository2.png)

-The created Repository needs to be configured in SemTalk Online options.
-Open SemTalk Options --> Microsoft365 --> Repository.
-The site of the Repository need to be entered in a specific way to be used to access it via Microsoft Graph.
+The created Repository needs to be configured in SemTalkOnline **Settings**.
+Open SemTalk **Settings - Microsoft365 - Repository**.
+The specific location of the Repository needs to be specified to be able to access it via Microsoft Graph.

 * * /sites/<domain>.sharepoint.com:/sites/<sitename>:/ * *

-Add the domain of your organization and the selected site name to the template string and add it to the field "Repository"
+Add your ogranization's domain name, along with the selected site name, to the template string and add it to the field **Repository**.

 ![Add Repository to settings](images/repository/repositoryoption.png)